Peripli/service-manager-cli/docs/commands/bind.md

 `smctl bind`

-Creates a binding in Service Manager to an instance with the provided name.
+Creates a service binding in Service Manager to an instance with the provided name.

 ## Usage